 What parents need to know

 Parents need to know that Call of Duty: Modern Warfare is a graphic and gritty military first-person shooter for the PlayStation 4, Xbox One, and Windows PCs.
-Players take on the roles of several soldiers ranging in gender, nationality, and ethnicity who are fighting a global terrorist threat with events that seem plucked from current headlines, including a terrorist attack in London, men, women and children slaughtered in a fictional Arab nation, orphaned kids attempting to hide from a raging, murderous soldier, scenes of torture and execution, and the use of a highly controversial chemical agent called white phosphorous.
+Players take on the roles of several soldiers ranging in gender, nationality, and ethnicity who are fighting a global terrorist threat with events that seem plucked from current headlines, including a terrorist attack in London; men, women and children slaughtered in a fictional Arab nation; orphaned kids attempting to hide from a raging, murderous soldier; scenes of torture and execution; and the use of a highly controversial chemical agent called white phosphorous.
 Players are strongly incentivized to avoid civilian casualties and exercise "trigger discipline," but the deaths of some bystanders are impossible to avoid -- as in one case in which an innocent man is strapped into a suicide vest with a short-lived timer.
 Some scenes call on the player to make moral decisions, such as whether or not to participate in the torture of a brutal enemy by using his family as leverage.
-The heroes are loyal to each other and determined to succeed; repulsed by the evils of war, but sometimes also willing to step into morally gray areas in order to accomplish what they perceive as a greater good.
+The heroes are loyal to each other and determined to succeed, repulsed by the evils of war, but sometimes also willing to step into morally gray areas in order to accomplish what they perceive as a greater good.
 Combat involves a broad range of realistic military guns and explosives that cause enemies to bleed, burn, cry out in pain, and flail and sprawl in authentic ways.
 The experience is designed to be harrowing and hair raising, but the game's developers have also glorified the violence, and want players to feel exhilarated by the rush of battle.
-Parents should note that very strong language is heard throughout the campaign, several characters smoke and drink, and that images of cannabis leaves and deep cleavage can be seen in multiplayer modes.
+Parents should note that very strong language is heard throughout the campaign, that several characters smoke and drink, and that images of cannabis leaves and deep cleavage can be seen in multiplayer modes.

 - Parents say